CueCard-AI/PyNext/README.md

 ## Vision

-**PyNext exists because Python developers deserve a first-class web framework.**
+**PyNext exists because Python developers deserve a first-class full-stack web framework.**

 Not a Python-to-JavaScript transpiler.
 Not a wrapper around React.
+Not "just another ORM."
 A framework that:

-1. **Embraces Python's strengths** — Dynamic typing, decorators, the massive package ecosystem
+1. **Embraces Python's strengths** — Type hints, decorators, async/await, the massive package ecosystem
 2. **Learns from JavaScript's best ideas** — Fine-grained reactivity, file-based routing, islands architecture
-3. **Ships minimal JavaScript** — Only what's needed for interactivity
+3. **Ships minimal JavaScript** — Only what's needed for interactivity (~5KB)
+4. **Includes batteries** — ORM, migrations, PostgreSQL adapter out of the box
-4. **Keeps complexity low** — No virtual DOM, no hydration mismatches, no "use client" directives
+5. **Keeps complexity low** — No virtual DOM, no hydration mismatches, no "use client" directives

 ---